omerhakim/Mode_2_Project/README.md

 <img src = "./images/image1.png" style = max width = 60%>

 # Cleaning the Data
-The process for cleaning the raw data is covered in the Data Cleaning Jupyter notebook.
 Entries with missing values were either dropped or replaced manually with information from different sources or with the regional mode/average.

 <img src = "./images/image2.png">

 # Exploring and Engineering the Data
-Visualization of the data and the choices made for engineering new features can be found in the  Jupyter notebook.
 In general I tried to distill the variables with lower p value and create model as simple as possible without lowering the Adjusted R^2 significantly.

 <img src = "./images/image3.png">